TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 The startup grace needs to know how long the system has been up.
 The obvious way to track that, reading the sensor's own boot time from its attributes, is unreliable: Home Assistant has a long-standing bug ([#115585](https://github.com/home-assistant/core/issues/115585)) where a trigger-based template sensor sometimes cannot read its own attributes during evaluation.
 The uptime sensor sidesteps it: an independent entity, read fresh every evaluation, reliable across restarts and reloads.

 Most systems already have it.
-If yours does not, add the **Uptime** integration (Settings, Devices & Services, Add Integration, Uptime).
+If yours does not, add the **[Uptime Integration](https://www.home-assistant.io/integrations/uptime/)** (Settings, Devices & Services, Add Integration, Uptime).
 It creates `sensor.uptime`, whose state is a timestamp like `2026-06-26T14:56:59+00:00`.
 Confirm it is in **timestamp** mode, not a number of days.

 If the uptime sensor is missing, unavailable, or not a timestamp, Entity Sentinel reports a `setup_error` state with a message naming the problem, watches nothing, and starts working the moment you fix it.